 - 23.1.
 A Boxer who does not obey the instructions of the Referee, who acts against the rules of boxing, who boxes in any unsportsmanlike manner, or who commits fouls, will, at the discretion of the Referee, be cautioned, warned or disqualified.
 If a Referee intends to warn a Boxer, the Referee must say "stop" and demonstrate the infringement.
 The Referee must then indicate to the Boxer and then to the Deputy Technical Delegate. - 23.2.
 If a Boxer receives a Referee's warning, the Deputy Technical Delegate will record the warning and inform the IBA Scoring System Operator who, in turn, will record the warning in the IBA Scoring System.
 Each warning will reduce the total score of the offending Boxer by one (1) point per Judge.
 The third warning in a Bout will automatically disqualify the Boxer. - 23.3.
-If a Boxer receives a headbutt or any other serious illegal blow which does not cause an injury or a cut, the Referee will give a Warning to the offending Boxer, deducting one(1) point per Judge or may disqualify the offending Boxer if actions deemed sufficiently serious to warrant a disqualification. - 23.4.
+If a Boxer receives a headbutt or any other serious illegal blow which does not cause an injury or a cut, the Referee will give a Warning to the offending Boxer, deducting one (1) point per Judge or may disqualify the offending Boxer if actions deemed sufficiently serious to warrant a disqualification. - 23.4.
 If a Boxer receives a headbutt or any other illegal blow which causes an injury or a cut, the Referee must disqualify the offending Boxer. - 23.5.
 If the Referee has any reason to believe that a foul has been committed which the Referee has not seen, the Referee may consult the Judges. - 23.6.
-If an irregularity is found in the Boxer's bandages after the Bout which, in the Referee's opinion, gave an advantage to the Boxer, this Boxer must be immediately disqualified. - 23.7.
+If an irregularity is found in the Boxer's bandages after the Bout which, in the Referee's opinion, gave an advantage to the Boxer, this Boxer must be immediately disgualified. - 23.7.
 The Technical Delegate has the right to caution, to remove from the Field of Play, and to remove the accreditation of a Second who has infringed the IBA Technical and Competition Rules. - 23.8.
-If a Boxer, a competition official or a team official is guilty of a serious offence that is contrary to the spirit of sportsmanship or is likely to constitute an Ethic or Disciplinary Offence, any Competition Official, on its own motion or based on a complaint by anyone, as the right to refer the matte to the Boxing Independent Integrity Unit for further prosecution and possible sanctions.
+If a Boxer, a competition official or a team official is guilty of a serious offence that is contrary to the spirit of sportsmanship or is likely to constitute an Ethic or Disciplinary Offence, any Competition Official, on its own motion or based on a complaint by anyone, as the right to refer the matter to the Boxing Independent Integrity Unit for further prosecution and possible sanctions.

-RULE 24.
-KNOCKDOWN
+24. KNOCKDOWN

 - 24.1.
 A Boxer is considered to be knocked down due to a legal blow if: - 24.1.1.
-The Boxer touches the floor with any part of the body other than the Boxer's feet as the result of a blow or series of blows.
+The Boxer touches the floor with any part of the body other than the Boxer's feet as the result of a blow or series of blows. - 24.1.2.

-- 24.1.2.
 The Boxer hangs helplessly on the ropes as the result of a blow or series of blows. - 24.1.3.
-The Boxer is outside or partly outside the ropes as the result of a blow or series of blows. - 24.1.4.
-Following a hard punch, the Boxer has not fallen and is not lying on the ropes, but is in a semi-conscious state and cannot, in Referee's opinion, continue the Bout.
+The Boxer is outside or partly outside the ropes as the result of a blow or series of blows.